skellis46/finger-pointing-moon/case-for-support.md

 Who might benefit from the research and how might they benefit? (how identified?)

-- beneficiaries will be artists and audiences (wider public) of partners
+- beneficiaries will be artists and audiences (wider public) of project partners
 - identified through close collaboration with project partners

 The End Users (The person who ends up experiencing your product or service): academic: artist-scholars; non-academic: artists, arts audiences, wider public.